 The next thing after does the planning, namely the execution of the implementation.
 The auditor usually does this by collecting and analyzing data and information.
 Primarily to assess the need for internal control of the organization.
 In this process, auditors conduct interviews, examine documents, and other matters to develop audit findings.

 Reporting is the stage of the results of the audit work that has already completed.
-This report is a form of auditor communication with other parties, so it should not made arbitrarily.
+This report is a form of auditor communication with other parties, it should not made arbitrarily.
 In this report, there are things that the auditor must include.
-Such as the type of opinion, the services provided, the scope of the audit, and the purpose of the audit.
+Such as the type of opinion, the services provided, the scope of the audit, and the purpose of it.
 This report also contains the auditor’s opinion and recommendations on how to correct the errors encountered.

 The final stage in this process is the corrective stage.
 Reports that have completed certainly require corrective and preventive actions.
 This action includes correcting the failure or deficiency of the audit findings.
 In addition, at this stage, we also take some preventative measures.
 That is to prevent the occurrence of factors that can lead to the failure of a company in the future.